 McCoy also received the Loyola University Chicago Presidential Scholarship, the Butler University Academic Scholarship, the University of Tulsa Academic Scholarship, the Southern Methodist University Provost Scholarship and Distinguished BBA Scholarship, and the University of Oklahoma National Merit Finalist Scholarship and Presidential Community Scholar.
 He balanced twinned endeavors as a four-year golf letterman.
-The two-time team captain was the 2018 Eagle Spirit Award winner, the 2017 Newcomer of the Year, closing out with the 2020 Jackie Burke ‘40 Award for his accomplishments and contributions.
+The two-time team captain was the 2018 Eagle Spirit Award winner, the 2017 Newcomer of the Year, and closed with the 2020 Jackie Burke ‘40 Award for his accomplishments and contributions.

 “I was looking for a different experience from a 4,000 student public school,” McCoy says.
 “During the decision process and the touring, I felt a belonging, that teachers and staff cared about me as a person.
 Community.
 Brotherhood.
 That’s what pulled me into St. Thomas.
 The most unexpected bonus was the all-boys environment, a much different learning model.
 I think it was a real benefit.”